Maggicorp/game_of_gits/sad_tale.md

 This is the end for the starks.
 Or is it?

 It isn't!
 Stark went shopping and bought new pants.

+And they lived happily ever after.